 Assistant or Associate Professor in Clinical Psychological Science

-The Clinical Psychological Science Program at Vanderbilt University in the Department of Psychology and Human Development invites applications for a tenure track position as an Assistant or Associate Professor in clinical psychological science, with an emphasis on children, adolescents, and development.
+The Clinical Psychological Science Program at Vanderbilt University in the Department of Psychology and Human Development invites applications for an Assistant or Associate Professor in clinical psychological science, with an emphasis on children, adolescents, and development.
 The Vanderbilt Clinical Science Program is internationally recognized for research on the etiology, treatment, and prevention of psychopathology, developmental disorders, and health problems in children and adolescents.
 We are interested in clinical researchers whose work focuses on the interface of neurobiological processes (e.g., clinical neuroscience, genetics, psychophysiology) with one or more of the following: affective, cognitive, or behavioral dimensions that underlie new and emerging models of psychopathology (e.g., Research Domain Criteria: RDoC), and has translational implications for interventions, developmental psychopathology, developmental disorders, developmental clinical neuroscience, or pediatric psychology.
 We seek an individual with a strong record of high quality and methodologically rigorous research, sustained productivity, potential for obtaining extramural funding, and teaching effectiveness.
 A Ph.D. in Clinical Psychology from an APA-accredited clinical program and completion of an APA-accredited internship are required.

 For information about the faculty, department, and interdisciplinary opportunities, see